 What affects purchasing costs in a restaurant?

-For many restaurants, purchasing is one of the largest expense items – but also one of the least optimized.
+For many restaurants, purchasing is one of the biggest cost items – but also one of the least optimized.
 The price you pay is determined not only by the supplier, but by how you structure your purchases and the decisions you make over time.

 Common factors that affect your purchasing costs: